cki-project/skt-archived/README.md

 blacklist=beaker-blacklist.txt

-Here, `<jobtemplate>` is the name of the file with the Beaker job XML template.
+Here, `<jobtemplate>` is the name of the file with the Beaker job XML file.
 If you remove the `--wait` option, the command will return once the job was submitted.
 Otherwise it will wait for its completion and report the result.